MarkTiedemann/mtff/README.md

 MTFF also has a few other characteristics:

-* **To avoid inconsistent spacing**, MTFF is whitespace-sensitive for both leading and trailing whitespaces.
+- **To avoid inconsistent spacing**, MTFF is whitespace-sensitive for both leading and trailing whitespaces.
 For example:

-  * Single-line translations MUST be indented with 2 spaces.
+  - Single-line translations MUST be indented with 2 spaces.
-  * Multi-line translations MUST be indented with 4 spaces.
+  - Multi-line translations MUST be indented with 4 spaces.
-  * A comment MUST NOT be followed by a space character.
+  - Line-breaks MUST NOT be preceded by a space character.

-* **To avoid missing translations**, the number of language keys in all translation files MUST be equal.
+- **To avoid missing translations**, the number of language keys in all translation files MUST be equal.
 For example, the following should NOT be done:

 ```
 ! file1